Consider two approaches to working with troubled children and families.

 Children left in their own homes are far less likely to become pregnant, far less likely to wind up in the juvenile justice system, far less likely to commit crimes as young adults and far more likely to hold onto a job than comparably maltreated children placed in foster care.

 But what about drug abuse?
 Don’t we have to take children from those parents?

-In 1998, University of Florida researchers of two groups of infants born with cocaine in their systems.
+In 1998, University of Florida researchers published a study of two groups of infants born with cocaine in their systems.
 One group was placed in foster care, the other with birth mothers able to care for them.
 After six months, the babies were tested using all the usual measures of infant development: rolling over, sitting up, reaching out.

 Consistently, the children placed with their birth mothers did better.
 For the foster children, being taken from their mothers was more toxic than the cocaine.